A clean, functional, user-friendly ecommerce website.

 There is no getting away from Google My Business.
 Google Map had populated the Asheville business in four different locations.
 At one point the only correct location was published as “Permanently closed.”
 We claimed all of the lose Google My Business listings.
 Tracked down all the different variations of the address that were online.

 With the information on Google corrected.
 Fewer customers reported having difficulties locating the spa.

 Sotheby’s International Realty approved website design.

-The Premier website includes many realtor tools:
+see url The Premier website includes many realtor tools:

 Greeson & Fast were ready for a website redesign.
 The theme selection was a basic Hero slideshow with a simple grid system layout.
 The client liked the user-friendly experience on their previous website design.

 Using an accordion system to display content provides the right look for the website.
 The design objective – clean and fresh.
 The clients interior design work does speak for itself.
 In the Portfolio Session, there are no words; the entire page is a wall of beautiful photos.
 I strongly recommended keyword conscience content on the other pages.
 The design that we arrived at was to use an accordion navigation system.
 Search Engines can easily rank the page content – and the end user can request to see as much or as little of the written content.